-- While 1 in 5 people will experience a mental illness during their lifetime, everyone faces challenges in life that impact their mental health.
-Mental health challenges are common and treatable. - It is important to check in on your friends, family, co-workers, and yourself on a regular basis. - Loneliness is as bad for your health as smoking 15 cigarettes per day- Compeer programs provide social support to those struggling with loneliness and other mental health struggles.
+- 1 in 5 people will experience mental illness, but everyone faces challenges that impact mental health. - Checking in on yourself and others is crucial. - Loneliness is as harmful as smoking 15 cigarettes a day.
+Compeer programs provide social support for those struggling with mental health challenges.